-The Student Investment Fund matched the returns of the S&P 500 over the 2014 calendar year.
+The Student Investment Fund has slightly outpaced the S&P 500 over the past 5 years:

 The following table shows the dividend yield of the SIF by stock sector.
-The SIF active stock selections had higher yields in all sectors except for industrial, utilities and materials stocks.
-The SIF’s weighted dividend yield of 2.89% was 1.14% higher than it would have been if the portfolio was invested in all SPDR ETFs.
+The SIF active stock selections had higher yields in all sectors except for materials stocks.
+The SIF’s weighted dividend yield of 3.04% was 1.29% higher than it would have been if the portfolio was invested in all SPDR ETFs.

 The following table shows the SIF beta by stock sector.
-The SIF active stock selections had lower betas than the corresponding ETFs, except in the consumer discretionary, utilities, healthcare and financials sectors.
-Overall the SIF had a beta of 0.904, higher than last year’s average of 0.835.
-Had the portfolio instead held all ETFs with similar sector weightings, the SIF’s beta would have been 0.965.
+The SIF active stock selections had lower betas than the corresponding ETFs in Energy, Telecom, Consumer Staples, Industrial and Information Technology stocks.
+Overall the SIF had a beta of 0.850.
+Had the portfolio instead held all ETFs with similar sector weightings, the SIF’s beta would have been 0.948.

 The table below shows the SIF’s weighted average P/E ratio, dividend yield, free cash flow yield, return on assets, return on invested capital and operating margin.
 Most fundamental portfolio characteristics are within acceptable limits.
-The average portfolio P/E ratio of 17.5 is much lower than last year’s average of 20.5.
-The average free cash flow yield, return on assets and return on invested capital also fell in 2014, while the average operating margin rose slightly.
+The average portfolio P/E ratio of 18.2 is slightly elevated, but indicative of a late-stage bull market where valuations are high across the board.